Athletics at the 1920 Summer Olympics – Men's pole vault

 The men's pole vault event was part of the track and field athletics programme at the 1920 Summer Olympics.
 The competition was held on Wednesday, August 18, 1920, and on Friday, August 20, 1920.
 16 pole vaulters from seven nations competed.
 No nation had more than 4 jumpers, suggesting the limit had been reduced from the 12 maximum in force in 1908 and 1912.
 The event was won by Frank Foss of the United States, the nation's sixth consecutive victory in the men's pole vault.
 Henry Petersen's silver was Denmark's first medal in the event and the first time a non-American had done better than bronze in the pole vault.
 Edwin Myers's bronze continued the American streak of winning at least two medals in each pole vault, however.

+The winning margin was 39 cm which as of 2023 is the only time the men's pole vault has been won by more than 15 cm at the Olympics.

 Background

 This was the sixth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the finalists from the pre-war 1908 Games returned.
 The Americans continued to be dominant coming into the Antwerp Games.
 Frank Foss had won the United States Olympic trials, making him the favorite; Edwin Myers had come in second.

 Belgium, Estonia, and Finland each made their first appearance in the event.
 The United States made its sixth appearance, the only nation to have competed at every Olympic men's pole vault to that point.